emfeltham/Margins.jl/test/r_compare/VALIDATION_RESULTS.md

 ## Statistical Methodology Validation

-### Delta Method Standard Errors
+### Standard Errors

-Both Margins.jl and R's margins package implement proper delta-method standard errors:
+Both Margins.jl and R's margins package implement delta-method standard errors:

-- **For marginal effects**: ∇g(β)' Σ ∇g(β), where g is the effect function
+- For marginal effects: ∇g(β)' Σ ∇g(β), where g is the effect function
-- **For predictions**: Proper variance computation using model covariance matrix Σ
+- For predictions: Proper variance computation using model covariance matrix Σ
-- **No independence assumptions**: Full covariance structure preserved

-This validation confirms that Margins.jl follows the same rigorous statistical methodology as R's established package.
+This Margins.jl follows the same methodology as R's established package.

 ### Tolerance Criteria